DFE-Digital/fh-shared-kernel/src/familyhubs-frontend/README.md

 * pick up (and rename) GDS_CONSENT_COOKIE_VERSION from config

-* use window.GA_COOKIE_NAME

-* copy/rename all.min.js to familyhubs-frontend-{version}.min.js

-only run postinstall script when consumer is installing, rather than running npm install locally
+* only run postinstall script when consumer is installing, rather than running npm install locally

 If you are using Windows, you can use a different approach to achieve the same behavior.
 One way to do this is to use a Node.js script to check the value of the npm_config_global environment variable and run the gulp task if necessary.
 Here’s an example of how you can do this: